rlouf/rlouf/README.md

 **Rémi Louf** / [Twitter](https://twitter.com/remilouf) / [Linkedin](https://linkedin.com/in/remilouf)

-I am a glorified statistician and software developer.
+I am a statistician (some say data scientist) and software developer.
 I am particularly interested in Bayesian statistics and generative modeling, MCMC samplers and symbolic programming.

 ### What I write for others

-- **[Pollsposition](https://github.com/pollsposition)** is an election forecasting project.
+- **[Pollsposition](https://github.com/pollsposition)** is an election forecasting project;
 - **[Ddoxa](https://www.ddoxa.fr)** is a set of short data-driven notes (in French) on economics and politics ([repo](https://github.com/rlouf/ddoxa))
 - **[Blog](https://thetypicalset.com/blog)**